 Advisory Opinion 15

-Determining the order of transcript delivery and/or submitting transcripts to third parties to distribute (1993)
+Determining the order of transcript delivery and/or Submitting transcripts to third parties to distribute

 Statement of Facts

-The attorney's letter raises the question whether, under the facts that have been posed, it is proper for a Member to submit the deposition transcript and a diskette of the deposition transcript to third parties (i.e., the management consulting firm) before all the parties and their counsel have had an opportunity to read and review them.
-The Committee believes that Provisions 1, 2, 3, 4 and 9 of the Code, which are designed to maintain the reporter's neutrality and independence, and preserve the confidentiality and ensure the security of the reported information, prohibit the distribution of the transcript and diskette in the possible manner set forth above.
+The Committee believes that Provisions 1, 2, 3, 4, and 9 of the Code, which are designed to maintain the reporter’s neutrality and independence, and preserve the confidentiality and ensure the security of the reported information, prohibit the distribution of transcripts, exhibits or videos in the manner set forth above.

 THIS PUBLIC ADVISORY OPINION REFLECTS THE STATUS OF THE LAW IN MOST JURISDICTIONS.
 MEMBERS ARE REQUIRED TO CONFORM TO THE ACCEPTED PRACTICES SET FORTH IN THIS PUBLIC ADVISORY OPINION TO THE EXTENT THAT SUCH PRACTICES ARE CONSISTENT WITH THEIR OWN APPLICABLE STATE AND LOCAL LAWS, RULES AND REGULATIONS.